breqwatr/voidith/docs/openstack-kolla-config.md

 ### Network Associated Search Domain
 Put entries to associate network with search domains along with default log-facility path.
-Those network will use search domain associated with them in this file instead of default search domain.
+Those networks will use search domains associated with them in this file instead of default search domain.
 ```
 # config/neutron/dnsmasq.conf